err-him/gozap/README.md

 # gozap
-Gplang package for providing the interface of integrating uber-zap logging with lumberjack
+Golang package for providing the interface of integrating uber-zap logging with lumberjack